-Within the scope of a research project conducted by the Fraunhofer Institute for Process Engineering and Packaging (IVV), guidelines are being developed that can be used to assess migration behaviour and the interaction of the food matrix and the type/design of packaging.
-The results of this research project will eventually introduce guidelines on predictability, using mathematical modelling and will be shared with the industry (Research Association of the German Food Industry, research project "Minimisation of mineral oil migration", AiF research project no. 19016N, as of November 2017).
+Within the scope of a research project conducted by the Fraunhofer Institute for Process Engineering and Packaging (IVV), guidelines are being developed that can be used to assess the migration behaviour and the interaction of the food matrix and the type/design of packaging.
+Applying mathematical modelling, the predictability shall be made available in a verified way relevant for the practice (Research Association of the German Food Industry, research project "Minimisation of mineral oil migration", AiF research project no. 19016N, as of November 2017).